Idaho Servant Adventures

 - Is an affordable, personal, faith-building service week for your group!

-Our proven teen work camp programming brings dozens of teens from across the nation together each week for service, outreach, and outdoor adventure.
-Teens perform simple, significant service for disadvantaged folks “right down the block,” instilling in young people an awareness of needs that exist in their own back yards.
+Lutherhaven’s proven teen work camp programming brings dozens of teens from across the nation together each week for service, outreach, and outdoor adventure.
+Teens perform simple, significant service for folks experiencing disadvantages “right down the block,” instilling in young people an awareness of needs that exist in their own back yards.
 Youth gain leadership skills that enable them to be agents of positive change.
 Participants take home life-long, life-changing, Christ-centered relationships with other servant leaders from around the country and with the people they’ve served—relationships with people of all ages, backgrounds, and abilities.

 Hear, see, do, and live God’s Word.
 That’s the payoff: life-long change, living the love of Jesus with all we meet as together we grow in Christian faith, love and service!